Azure/azure-powershell/src/Accounts/Accounts/help/Connect-AzAccount.md

 ```

 ### -MaxContextPopulation

-Subscription number to populate contexts after login.
+Max subscription number to populate contexts after login.
 Default is 25.
 To populate all subscriptions to contexts, set to -1.

 ```yaml
 Type: System.Int32